seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 ### Expected Risks

-TODO: What are the main risks of this project?

 (1) Unreliable data might be used for the app and it will be perceived as unreliable itself.
 Meaning that the public will not have the reason nor the trust to use it.

 (2) The level of attraction to the app will not be high enough. the lack of care or bugs will make it seem unattractive